dora-metrics/pelorus/README.md

 - Product Performance and Adoption
 - IT Platform Performance and Adoption

+For more background on the project you can read @trevorquinn's blog post on [Metrics Driven Transformation](https://www.openshift.com/blog/exploring-a-metrics-driven-approach-to-transformation)

 ### Software Delivery Metrics Dashboard

 The Software Delivery Metrics Dashboard is a Grafana dashboard that can easily be deployed to an OpenShift cluster, and provides and organizational level view of the [four critical measures of software delivery performance](https://blog.openshift.com/exploring-a-metrics-driven-approach-to-transformation/).